SutirthaSaha/coding/11-graph.md

     A<-->C
     B<-->D
 ```
-**As mermaid doesn't support undirected graphs it would be represented as bidirectional edges.**
+**Note: As mermaid doesn't support undirected graphs it would be represented as bidirectional edges.**

 - **Weighted Graph**: A weighted graph is a graph in which each edge has an associated numerical value, called weight.
 This can represent cost, distance, or any other metric.
 ```mermaid